 Almost immediately I did a search for how to make black garlic at home, but at the time, there wasn’t a lot of information about it.

-Back then, I found somebody who was making it at home in a slow cooker.
-I don't remember which page it was, nor do I know if it's still up (I couldn't find it when I searched), but I remember that the setup used included a lot of extra equipment that I wasn't sure I wanted to invest in.
-They used a thermostat hooked up to a switch that would turn the slow cooker on and off to keep the temperature stable.
+Their setup included extra equipment that I wasn’t ready to invest in.
+It used a thermostat hooked up to a switch that would turn the slow cooker on and off to keep the temperature stable.
 They also constantly checked on the humidity and insulated the slow cooker on the outside.

-I will say that I've since seen people who have successfully done just that- made black garlic using the lowest heat settings of their slow cookers.
-Someday I will probably try it for kicks, using only the “keep warm” setting of mine, but for now, I'm quite happy with my method.
+I have seen people claim to have successfully made black garlic using the lowest heat settings of their slow cookers.
+They cook the garlic on the “keep warm” setting for several weeks.